pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       This command displays the WBEM connection definition of a single connection as follows:

-      * NAME argument exists; show that WBEM connections file.
+      * NAME argument exists; show that WBEM connections definition from the connections file.

-      * NAME argument does not exist; show existing current connection or presents list for selection
+      * NAME argument does not exist; show existing current connection.

       * Name argument is '?'; presents list of connections for selection